inian/inian-blog/content/blog/if-i-could-go-back-in-time/index.md

 For most decisions in life, we don't get to roll the dice multiple times till we get a favourable outcome, even if we are using the best possible algorithm to make our decisions.

-### Incomplete data
+### Inaccurate data

 Even if you have the best algorithm in the world, you probably don't have the most accurate data to give to your algorithm.
-Modeling the real world is hard.
 You can't predict how the competitive landscape is going to change exactly.
 Probably there are a few other teams working on the exact same idea as your friend's.

 ### Unpredictability

-Even if your friend had the best startup idea in the world, there still might be unpredictable events that happen which can derail the company (If you are reading this in 2020, you needn't think too hard to come up with these black swan events).

----
+Modeling the real world is hard.
+Even if you had accurate numbers for all parameters in your model, you can never truly account for the unpredictability of the real world.
+Your friend's business plan definitely did not have a section on "How the business will survive a pandemic".

-## So what should you do?
+## What should you do instead?

 ### Don't beat yourself about it